-The addition of six surgical hospitals as part of the Symbion acquisition further diversifies our revenue mix.
+The addition of six surgical hospitals as part of the Symbion acquisition further diversified our revenue mix.
 Notably, these surgical hospitals, which accounted for approximately 35% of our 2014 revenue on a pro forma basis, also provide Ancillary Services which are reported in our Surgical Facility Services Segment.
-These facilities represent attractive opportunities to implement our proven strategy of building market presence via enhanced physician recruitment and the introduction of complementary Ancillary Services.
+The five surgical hospitals we own as of June 30, 2015, represent attractive opportunities to implement our proven strategy of building market presence via enhanced physician recruitment and the introduction of complementary Ancillary Services.